KAGGR#1

 John

-Thanks for the post and the photos
+Thanks for the education,

 Steve